HTML

 <html>

-The <html> element represents the top-level of an HTML document and is referred to as the root element.
+The <html> HTML element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.

 Text and structure